 Some courses may have a discussion group, tutorial or lab.
 These groups, tutorials and labs are known as LINKED components.
 Example: BUSI 1004 A (LEC) + BUSI 1004 A1 (TUT).
 To register in these courses you must add both sections to your schedule.
 If you do not register in all the required linked components for your course, you will receive a LINK ERROR and must try again.

-You can change sections of a tutorial or lab without having to drop your lecture at the same.
+You can change sections of a tutorial or lab without having to drop your lecture at the same time.
 When changing your tutorial or lab section, you must select a replacement section from the same course letter section (i.e. changing from A1 to A3).
 Please note: This registration feature is only available for single term courses.
 For two-term courses, you risk losing your course registration when changing tutorial or lab sections.

 Note: For full session linked courses you must add both sections to your schedule simultaneously.